n9986/crimedb/README.md

 ### `recommission`

-	Reinstate a wiseguy to active duty automatically setting status to active.
+	Reinstate a wiseguy to active duty with given status.
 	Usage: recommission [options] arg

 	Options: